dcapwell/scala-tour/Variance.md

 ```

 ## Bounds
 In java you had the ability to define `super` and/or `extends` to try to define what can be accepted.
-Scala lets you do the same but with a different syntax:
+Scala lets you do the same but lets you have more control over the lower and upper bounds of input:

 Lower bound
 ```scala